zama-ai/tfhe-rs/tfhe/docs/guides/trivial_ciphertext.md

 assert_eq!(clear, 234);
 ```

-A *trivial encryption* will create a ciphertext that contains
-the desired value, however, the 'encryption' is trivial that is,
-it is not really encrypted: anyone, any key can decrypt it.

-Note that when you want to do an operation that involves a ciphertext
-and a clear value, you should only use a trivial encryption of the clear
-value if the ciphertext/clear-value operation (often called scalar operation) you want to run is not supported.
+Note that when you want to do an operation that involves a ciphertext and a clear value (often called scalar operation), you should only use trivial encryption of the clear value if the scalar operations that you want to run are not supported.

-### Example

 ```rust
 use tfhe::prelude::*;